MEEDOO99/MEEDOO/Rules-(Detailed-Version).md

 ### 1. Listen to the Moderators.
 If a Moderator tells you to drop a subject or stop doing something, you need to stop.
 Even if something you're doing isn't explicitly against the rules, it still may be disruptive to other users.
 This is not an excuse not to listen to the Moderators- you still need to listen to them.
-If a Moderator's actions are questionable, you can message another member of staff later, but in that moment you need to comply.
+If a Moderator's actions are questionable, you can message another member of staff later on.

 ### 2. Respect others.
 No disruptive/disorderly behavior.
 We classify any of the following as disruptive: